n3times/penta-1000/README.md

 The engine itself is written in C (see **engine** folder) and can be used to write emulators for different platforms.

-Currently, there are CLI and Python emulators for MacOS.
+Currently, emulators for the following platforms have been implemented:
+- iOS
+- MacOS (CLI and Python)